What is OPOL – One Person One Language?

 Most of the time with OPOL, each person will speak in their native language, however for parents who speak multiple languages they usually choose the one they feel most comfortable speaking, the language they are more emotionally attached to.

 Even if they are a non-native speaker, some parents who are fluent enough, may choose to speak their second language rather than their native language in order for their children to learn it.

 Does the OPOL method really work?

 Initially children may mix languages or respond in the “wrong language” however, with consistency they will begin to associate people to languages, and start to understand which person they should speak with, in which language.

 What are the problems with the OPOL method?

 When in a group of friends, or out in the community for example where others do not speak the language, you may feel awkward or rude speaking with your child in a language nobody else can understand.
 Your child might also feel embarrassed and refuse to speak with you in front of other people.

 While for the majority language this isn’t too much of a concern, the parent, or person, who is speaking the minority language will have to work harder to give more exposure to their language.

-What can you do to make sure OPOL work for you?
+How to make OPOL work for you?

 Ensure each person is consistent in speaking with your child in one language, and make sure they get enough exposure to each language, especially the minority language.

-Our family is very strict in following the OPOL method.
+Our family has been very strict in following the OPOL method.
 In our case, I am the parent who speaks the language with the least exposure.
 I have to make an extra effort to provide the need for the minority language.
 I make sure I speak only English to my children, AT ALL TIMES.

-Now two and four years old, they understand perfectly that they should speak with their father and I in different languages, to the point that if I joke and say something in Italian they look at me confused and say “No Mummy in English”
+Our kids understand perfectly that they should speak with their father and I in different languages, to the point that if I joke and say something in Italian they look at me confused and say “No Mummy in English”

-And if OPOL isn’t working?
+What if OPOL isn’t working?

 It may not always be possible, but you could try to find a social group, or a language tutor, or even just other friends for them to play with who speak the same language so they can get that little extra exposure and improve their fluency.

-If you are finding it hard to follow OPOL, and being consistent in separating the languages, try another method such as Minority Language at Home MLAH.
-Let me know how you go, I would love to hear from you
+If you are finding it hard to follow OPOL, and being consistent in separating the languages there are other options including adaptions of OPOL, or trying another method such as Minority Language at Home MLAH.